EmilyHan22/CITS3403-Project/README.md

 - Social Sharing & Messaging:

-ShareFeed: post a logged episode to your feed where friends can like and comment
+ShareFeed: post a logged episode to your feed where friends or anyone can like and comment

 Send to Friend: choose one or more friends to send a podcast directly into your private chat